Introduction to Cluster Algebras. Chapters 1-3: The general linear group

 Following \cite{fz-dbc,fz-intel} we construct a family of ``optimal" tests for total positivity, labeled by combinatorial objects called \emph{double wiring diagrams}.
 They generalize the wiring diagrams we saw in the previous section.
 A double wiring diagram is basically a superposition of two ordinary wiring diagrams, each colored in its own color (`thin' or `thick'); see Figure~\ref{fig:double-wiring}.

 The lines in a double wiring diagram are numbered separately within each color.
 (Note the difference in the numbering schemes for the two colors.)
 We then assign to every \emph{chamber} of a diagram a pair of subsets of $[1,n]$: each subset indicates which lines of the corresponding color pass below that chamber; see Figure~\ref{fig:chamber-sets}.
 Thus every chamber is naturally associated with a minor $\Delta_{I,J}$ (again called a \emph{chamber minor}) that occupies the rows and columns of an $n\times n$ matrix specified by the sets $I$ and $J$ written into that chamber.
-The total number of chamber minors is always~$n^2$.
+The total number of chamber minors in a given double wiring diagram is always~$n^2$.

 \begin{theorem}[\cite{fz-dbc}] Every minor of a square matrix can be written as a subtraction-free rational expression in the chamber minors of a given double wiring diagram.
 Thus, if these $n^2$ chamber minors evaluate positively at a given $n\times n$ matrix~$z$, then $z$ is totally positive. \end{theorem}